Ashutosh27ind/hiveCaseStudyNYCYellowTripData/README.md

 This dataset was created by aggregating the aforementioned records.
 It provides precise location coordinates for where the trip started and ended, timestamps for when the trip started and ended, plus a few other variables including fare amount, payment method, and distance travelled.
 The purpose of this dataset is to get a better understanding of the taxi system so that the city of New York can improve the efficiency of in-city commutes.
 Several exploratory questions can be asked about the travelling experience for passengers.

-The dataset has been placed in the HDFS storage of the lab.
+The dataset has been placed in HDFS storage of the lab.
 The path to the data files is as follows:
 '/common_folder/nyc_taxi_data/'
 In case you want to download the data, here are the download links:
 NYC Yellow Taxi's trip data for 2017 - Nov and Dec